gstroup/apimocker/README.md

 ### /admin/reload
 If the config.json file is edited, you can send an http request to /admin/reload to pick up the changes.

+## Acknowledgements
+Big thanks to magalhas for his httpd-mock project.
+This gave me a great starting point.